Clicky

 Agency is real.
 It works.
 It ships.

-And PS – This entire review was written by Claude after reviewing the codebase.
+And PS – Most of this review was written by Claude after reviewing the codebase.

-PPS Agency is being sent to some of the best SEO in the world to review over the next few days and weeks.
+PPS: Agency is a fully bootstrapped, fully operational solo build by me.
+It is a Vercel/Next.js application.
+Agency is being sent to some of the best SEO in the world to review over the next few days and weeks.
+While I have asked for some level of NDA, they are by all means allowed to comment publicly with full autonomy on the efficacy of Agency.